PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/_index.md

 Most software falls into one of three categories - alive (like .NET Core), done (like .NET Framework), or dead (like Internet Explorer).
 COM is all three at once.
 ActiveX is dead, Drag 'n Drop is done, and new interfaces pop up occasionally, like [IInspectable](/notes/).
 There are a lot of COM zombies running on your system right now.

-**Note:** [WinRT](/notes/) is based on COM, and solves most of the problems of 'classic' COM.
+**Note:** [WinRT](/notes/) is based on COM, and avoids many of the problems of 'classic' COM.

+## Features?

+COM is many things.

+1. By it's nature, COM tends to expose difficult problems, and forces you to deal with them head-on.
+This is the benefit of interfaces.
+2. But, COM also introduces its own set of problems, lots of details, and tuning parameters.
+3. In a rush to market, the COM API is riddled with inconsistent and confusing naming.
+    - On top of this is a whirlwind of ever-changing, '90s-era marketing buzzwords.

+None of this stuff fits in your head.
+I can tell you what [OLE Automation](/notes/computer/microsoft/com/ole-automation) is, but I can't recall all the interfaces in an OLE custom control, or the definition of OLE itself.

+## COM Is Hard

+A COM server has more moving parts than a helicopter.
 Suppose you had a problem, and you solved it by writing a COM server.
 Now you have two problems.

 - Implementing an [ActiveX](/notes/computer/microsoft/com/activex) control is often more complex than the business problem it is intended to solve.
 Win32/COM development is really system programming.
 - You can't write it by hand.
 Technically, you can, and that was the only option until [ATL](/notes/computer/microsoft/com/atl) came out.
 AFAIK, nobody outside of Microsoft actually got it right.